rokatyy/mini_ctf/README.md

 # mini_ctf

+All tasks have level structure.
+You can not begin solving task3 if you haven't yet solved task2 from the same type of tasks.

-(mini ctf ITMO university just for 3 hours)
+*(mini ctf ITMO university just for 3 hours)*
 STEGANO task1:

 First of all, it was necessary to run binwalk: